jepusto/SingleCaseES/inst/shiny-examples/SCD-effect-sizes/markdown/using_batch.md

 # Batch-entry calculator

-The batch-entry calculator will calculate single-case effect sizes using data from multiple series, distinguished by one or more series identifiers.
-This is useful if you are using SingleCaseES package to calculate effect sizes as part of a meta-analysis or other synthetic review.
+The batch-entry calculator will estimate single-case effect sizes using data from multiple series, distinguished by one or more series identifiers.
+This is useful if you are using SingleCaseES package to estimate effect sizes as part of a meta-analysis or other synthetic review.

 The batch calculator includes several example datasets.
 In order to see example